ichortower/HatMouseLacey/docs/README.md

 # Hat Mouse Lacey

+![The text "Hat Mouse Lacey" and a pixel art portrait of an anthropomorphic mouse character against a background of a cabin by a river](images/hero.jpg)

 Adds a new, familiar face to Stardew Valley.

 This mod turns the hat mouse from the far corner of Cindersap Forest (normally a motionless map sprite with no name and only a few lines of dialogue) into a full-fledged NPC.

-![The farmer character is talking to an anthropomorphic mouse named Lacey outside her house in the forest.](images/banner.png)

 Her name is Lacey, and she is single.